hl7au/au-fhir-core/input/pagecontent/terminology.md

 ### Value Sets

-The following value sets are supported in AU Core, i.e bound as [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) or stronger to a supported element, element slice, or extension in an AU Core profile.
+The following value sets are supported in AU Core, i.e. bound as [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) or stronger to a supported element, element slice, or extension in an AU Core profile.

 Column attribute descriptions are as follows:
 <ul>